Preparing You for Health Professional School

-If you are interested in a pre-health profession but do not have a pre-health concentration listed on My.Carthage or need to change your pre-health concentration, please contact the Office of the Registrar.
+If you are interested in a pre-health profession but do not have a pre-health concentration listed in Workday or need to change your pre-health concentration, please contact the Office of the Registrar.

 Be engaged in both the Carthage community and the surrounding community

 - Join and be active in the Pre-Health Club and other student organizations/clubs.
 Learn about student organizations on The Harbor, Carthage’s student involvement platform.

 - Get to know your academic faculty advisor.
 This faculty member can help you align your pre-health course requirements into your four-year plan.

 Your letters of recommendation can be one of the most important aspects of your application, and demonstrate to your professors that you are a good candidate.
 Make sure that you present yourself to others in a professional manner.

 - Form positive relationships with your professors, be a model student, and come to class on time and prepared.
 Remember to engage positively both inside and outside of class with your peers and your instructors.

 Have meaningful experiences throughout your time at Carthage: